-Happy New Year NJ Community: April Edition Out on 17 Apr
+Happy World Cup Season NJ Community: July Edition Out on 17 July

 Okot Nyormoi is a long time advocate for peace in Africa, was active in student politics at Indiana University in Bloomington, returned to Africa to teach at the School of Medicine at Makerere, now teaches Biology at North Carolina Central University